shabados/gurmukhi-utils/README.md

 <a name="firstLetters"></a>

 ## firstLetters(line, [baseLetters])
-Generates the first letters for a given ASCII gurmukhi string.
+Generates the first letters for a given ASCII or unicode gurmukhi string.
+By default, the function will transform letters with bindi to their simple equivalent,for example, zaza to jaja (ਜ਼ => ਜ).

 **Kind**: global function